Glyphack/Glyphack/content/blog/compete.md

 I went to Italy in March with my friends from first grade.
 There are a lot of different places to see in Rome, Vatican Palace, Pantheon, and Colosseum.
 But for me there was something else I missed and wanted to see again.
-It was [Borghiciana Pastificio](https://maps.app.goo.gl/WYi3bWYaKYAiWC5N7) where I had the most delicious lasagna of my life.
+It was [Borghiciana Pastificio](https://maps.app.goo.gl/WYi3bWYaKYAiWC5N7) where I had the most delicious lasagna of my life[^gelato].

 The restaurant is small compared to others.
 Only about 16 people can sit inside so there's a line in front of it all the time.